Characterization of causal ancestral graphs for time series with latent confounders: A class of causal graphical models for time series with latent confounders

-We here generalize this construction to the considered time series setting.
-To this end, we first note that in our setting there are two types of unobserved variables: \begin{itemize*} \item \textbf{Unobservable variables}: Some component time series $L^1, \dots, L^{n_L}$ with $0 \leq n_L < n_V$ may be unobserved altogether by the experimental setup.
-These are called \emph{unobservable}, whereas the other component time series $O^1, \dots, O^{n_0}$ with $n_0 = n_V - n_l \leq \infty$ are \emph{observable}.
-The variable index set $\Iindex$ of the ts-DAG $\D$ accordingly splits into $\Iindex = \IindexO \cup \IindexL$.
-This resembles the case of unobserved variables in the non-time series setting. \item \textbf{Temporally unobserved variables:} In addition, observations are in practice always restricted to a finite number of time steps $\TindexO \subset \Tindex = \mathbb{Z}$.
-This is specific to the time series setting and means that at times $\Tindex \setminus \TindexO$ also the observable time series are unobserved. \end{itemize*}
+Below, we generalize the construction of such ``causal'' DMAGs to the time series setting.
+To begin, we first note that for time series there are two types of unobserved variables: \begin{itemize} \item \textbf{Unobservable variables}: Some component time series $L^1, \dots, L^{n_L}$ with $0 \leq n_L < n_V$ may be unobserved entirely by the experimental setup.
+We call these $L^i$ \emph{unobservable} and call the other component time series $O^1, \dots, O^{n_O}$ with $n_O = n_V - n_l \leq \infty$ \emph{observable}.
+The variable index set $\Iindex$ of the ts-DAG $\D$ accordingly decomposes as $\Iindex = \IindexO \,\dot\cup\, \IindexL$.
+This first type of unobserved variables is similar to the case of unobserved variables in the non-time series setting. \item \textbf{Temporally unobserved variables}: In addition, throughout the paper we will treat only a finite number of time steps $\TindexO$ as observed.
+This construction is specific to the time series setting and means that at times $\Tindex \setminus \TindexO$ also the observable time series are treated as unobserved.
+The rational for doing so is that in practice only finitely many observations are available and hence one can only reason about DMAGs of finite temporal extension. \end{itemize} Throughout the paper we restrict the set $\TindexO$ of observed time steps to take one of the following two forms: \begin{itemize} \item \textbf{Regular sampling}: All time steps within a time interval $[t-\taumax, t]$ for some non-negative integer $\taumax < \infty$ and a reference time step $t$ are observed, i.e., $\TindexO = \{t-\tau ~|~ 0 \leq \tau \leq \taumax\}$. \item \textbf{Regular subsampling}: Every $n$-th time step, for $n \geq 2$ an integer, within $[t-\taumax, t]$ with $\taumax < \infty$ is observed, i.e., $\TindexO = \{t-\tau ~|~ 0 \leq \tau \leq \taumax , \, \tau \!\! \mod n = 0\}$. \end{itemize} The time window length $\taumax$ is not restricted relative to the order $\porder$ of the data-generating process, i.e., we allow all of $\taumax < \porder$ and $\taumax = \porder$ and $\taumax > \porder$.
+The reference time step $t$ is arbitrary since the ts-DAG $\D$ has repeating edges.
+We are led to the following definition.